-The second edition of the World Teenage Reporting Project is offering a challenge to teenage journalists to profile their peers who are champions of tolerance.
+The second edition of the World Teenage Reporting Project challenged teenage journalists to profile their peers -- or worthy adults -- who have been champions of tolerance.

-Organized by the Global Youth & News Media, the project is launching today on the the United Nations International Day for Tolerance, 16 November.
-The first edition, in early 2020, focused on the untold stories of teenagers who were making a difference during the COVID-19 pandemic.
+Organized by the Global Youth & News Media, the project launched on the the United Nations International Day for Tolerance, 16 November 2020 with submissions possible through December, Human Rights Month.
+We showcased all the stories starting 24 January 2021, International Day of Education.

-Teenage journalists working for any kind of news entity profile teenagers, or worthy adults who teenagers would admire, who have had success in promoting tolerance amid the many differences among us.
+Teenage journalists working for any kind of news entity profiled teenagers, or worthy adults who teenagers would admire, who have had success in promoting tolerance amid the many differences among us.

-The focus can be race, age, nationality, gender, sexual preference, disabilities, or anything else that has the power to divide and create disdain, or worse.
+The focus could be race, age, nationality, gender, sexual preference, disabilities, or anything else that has the power to divide and create disdain, or worse.

-Profiles must be an be in any format (podcast, video, written) and should take a solutions journalism approach.
-That means an emphasis on the response to the problem that is helping to solve it.
+Profiles could be in any format (podcast, video, written) and should take a solutions journalism approach.
+That meant an emphasis on a response to the problem that is helping to solve it.

 While reporters could focus on others, and interview them, in rare cases, exceptional testimonials about a reporter's own activity were considered.
 Also, stories completed anytime after June 2020 were eligible.